varnika110/Q-A-Intelligence/README.md

 ### 2. Download Pre-trained Models
 Download the pre-trained models for DistilBERT and Universal Sentence Encoder and place them in the designated directories:

-DistilBERT: ../input/distilbertbaseuncased/
+- **DistilBERT:** ../input/distilbertbaseuncased/
-Universal Sentence Encoder: ../input/universalsentenceencoderlarge4/
+- **Universal Sentence Encoder:** ../input/universalsentenceencoderlarge4/

-🔧 Usage
+## 🔧 Usage

-1. Data Preprocessing
+### 1. Data Preprocessing
 The preprocess_data function prepares the training and test datasets by:

-Calculating text statistics (length, number of stopwords, etc.)
+- Calculating text statistics (length, number of stopwords, etc.)
-Feature engineering for domain information
+- Feature engineering for domain information
-Creating features based on word overlap
+- Creating features based on word overlap

-2. Embedding Computation
+### 2. Embedding Computation
 The compute_embeddings function extracts sentence embeddings for questions and answers using:

 - **DistilBERT** for token-level embeddings